tawi1/DotsTrafficCity/docs/source/sound.rst

 How To Create
 ~~~~~~~~~~~~

-In project context menu select:
+Select from the project context menu:

 	`Spirit604/City/Sound/Sound Data`